Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We find significant differences in estimated elasticities across constrained and unconstrained firms with the internal shock design.
-Figure~\ref{fig:lms_by_constraints} presents results by firms’ constrained status for wages and employment, separately for each country. \footnote{Appendix Figure \ref{fig:va_by_country} shows that the shock has similar impacts on value added for unconstrained and constrained firms.
-It is worth recalling that the internal shock is defined using all firms, though results are similar when defining shocks separately by constrained status.} Once again, pre-period coefficients are close to zero for all estimates, supporting the view that shocks are exogenous to firms.
+\paragraph{Heterogeneity in shock responses.} We find significant differences in shock responses across plausibly constrained (C) and plausibly unconstrained (U) firms using the internal shock design.
+Figure~\ref{fig:lms_by_constraints} presents reduced-form estimates of wage and employment responses by firms’ constrained status, separately for each country.
 In line with our theoretical predictions, we find that wage responses are smaller among constrained firms.
-Table~\ref{tab:lms_evidence} shows our estimates of the wage effect $\beta_W$ by constrained status.
-We find significant differences in wage responses for both Portugal (C$=\PtWageConsBeta$ vs.\ U$=\PtWageUnconsBeta$) and Norway (C$=\NoWageConsBeta$ vs.\ U$=\NoWageUnconsBeta$), while the estimates are consistent but noisier for Colombia (C$=\CoWageConsBeta$ vs.\ U$=\CoWageUnconsBeta$).
+Table~\ref{tab:lms_evidence} shows significant differences in wage responses for both Portugal (C$=\PtWageConsBeta$ vs.\ U$=\PtWageUnconsBeta$) and Norway (C$=\NoWageConsBeta$ vs.\ U$=\NoWageUnconsBeta$), while the estimates are consistent but noisier for Colombia (C$=\CoWageConsBeta$ vs.\ U$=\CoWageUnconsBeta$).
+For Norway, we also find a larger employment response for constrained than unconstrained firms.
+We note that the heterogeneity in shock responses does not reflect the intensity of demand shocks: Appendix Figure \ref{fig:va_by_country} shows that value-added responses are very similar for unconstrained and constrained firms in each country.